How To: Create a one-to-many join in ArcMap

-Make Query Table (ArcToolbox > Data Management Tools > Layers and Table Views)
+- In ArcToolbox, expand Data Management Tools > Layers and Table Views.

-This tool allows feature class attribute tables and non-spatial tables to be combined, but all must reside in the same geodatabase.
+- Double-click the Make Query Table tool.
+This tool allows feature class attribute tables and non-spatial tables to be combined, but all the tables must reside in the same geodatabase.

 If the first input to the tool is a feature class, then the output structure is a feature class, otherwise, the output structure is a table.
 The first input is the table to which attributes of all other tables are added.
 Additionally, the first input's records are duplicated as necessary to match every applicable record in the other tables.

 In this tool, be sure to specify a unique key field in each participating table so that the final output table has a unique index for every record.

 Method 2: Use the Spatial Join geoprocessing tool